swnck/jxrequest/README.md

-# JxRequest
+# jxrequest

 ### ❗Under development
-**JxRequest** is a lightweight Java HTTP request builder library inspired by the builder pattern and fluent APIs.
+A lightweight Java HTTP request builder library inspired by the builder pattern and fluent APIs.
 It simplifies the process of crafting and sending HTTP requests, and supports setting headers, query parameters, CORS, and content types with ease.

 ---